Family Resource Center low income assistance programs.

 Home visitors bring educational games with an interactive element that helps parent nurture and develop their child’s overall well-being.
 This is done physically, emotionally and through learning.
 Community playgroups are held weekly to offer a social setting for children to interact with their peers while parents work on issues they are facing with guest health and childcare professionals.

 The Family Resource Center will coordinate medical care too.
 This is available in the form of health referrals and consultations, and these are available for free dental or medical care.
 There is also mental health counseling, immunization clinics in Kern County, nutrition classes, and other care such as vision and hearing checks.
+Anyone that is under-insured, or that needs help paying insurance deductibles, can also use this referral service.
+The staff at the Kern County Family Resource Center will assist.

 All of these tests and services are done by the Home Visitor or another medical professional, such as the District Nurse.
 These early identifications can lead a child into Early Intervention or public health care.
 Also all applications and renewals with Medi-Cal and Healthy Families are completed with clients with the help of trained staff members.